wilsonwid/tp/docs/UserGuide.md

 # Student Contact Manager User Guide

-Student Contact Manager is a student-designed app made for students who are in need of managing their daily activities.
-It contains many features that help with the management of contacts and events.
+Hi there!
+Welcome to our user guide for Student Contact Manager, a student-designed application made for busy university students who are in need of managing their daily activities.
+It contains many features that help with the management of contacts and events, such as adding, deleting, editing, viewing, and finding of contacts, as well as adding, deleting, editing, viewing, and listing ongoing events.
+The application also helps with importing and exporting of contacts for better portability.

+This user guide aims to aid you in your usage of our application, as well as to explore its various features that can help you manage your own daily activities.
+To navigate the application, you can use the table of contents placed below.
+There are also links posted throughout the application that lead back to the table of contents to ease navigability.

 <!-- * Table of Contents -->
 <page-nav-print />